df398/flocky/README.md

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to contribute.

 ## License
-RiPSOGM is distributed under ther terms of the GNU GPLv3 license.
+RiPSOGM is distributed under the terms of the GNU GPLv3 license.
 [GNU GPLv3](https://choosealicense.com/licenses/gpl-3.0/)